 and the \emph{constraint equations}

-By \textsc{goganov-kapitanskii} \cite{Goganov-85}, the evolution system is a semilinear first order partial differential system with \emph{finite speed propagation} of the initial data, and the Cauchy problem for it with initial data at $t=0$ is \emph{uniquely solvable on} $\mathbb{R}^{1+3}$ in $\mathcal{G}_0$.
+By \textsc{goganov-kapitanskii} \cite{Goganov-85}, the evolution system is a semilinear first order partial differential system with \emph{finite speed propagation} of the initial data, and the Cauchy problem for it with initial data at $t=0$ is \emph{globally and uniquely solvable on} the whole Minkowski space $\mathbb{M}$.